Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/Drivers.rst

 Advanced Operators
 ^^^^^^^^^^^^^^^^^^

-Updage Grid For Stl Mesh
+Update Grid For STL Mesh
 ------------------------

-The purpose of this operator is to project the stl mesh onto the cells making up the exaDEM grid in order to speed up the search for interactions.
-Each grid cell is then assigned a set of vertices, edges and faces that are potentially in contact with the cell's particles.
+The purpose of this operator is to project the STL mesh onto the cells making up the exaDEM grid in order to speed up the search for interactions.
+Each grid cell is then assigned a set of vertices, edges, and faces that are potentially in contact with the cell's particles.

 * Operator name: ``grid_stl_mesh``
 * Description: Update the list of information for each cell regarding the vertex, edge, and face indices in contact with the cell in an STL mesh.
 * Parameters:

-  * *force_reset*: Force to rebuild grid for stl meshes
+  * *force_reset*: Force to rebuild grid for STL meshes

 .. note::

-  [1] This operator only projects the stl mesh onto the grid making up the MPI process sub-domain.
-If the sub-domain changes, the update must be forced (force_reset=0).
+  [1] This operator only projects the STL mesh onto the grid making up the MPI process subdomain.
+If the subdomain changes, the update must be forced (force_reset=0).
   [2] If the stl mesh is stationary (v= null, vrot=null), the grid is not updated.
-This speeds up calculations when the stl mesh has many elements.
+This speeds up calculations when the STL mesh has many elements.

 YAML example: